dotnet/docs/docs/machine-learning/tutorials/image-classification-api-transfer-learning.md

 In this tutorial, only bridge deck images are used.

-1. Download the [SDNET2018](https://digitalcommons.usu.edu/cgi/viewcontent.cgi?filename=2&article=1047&context=all_datasets&type=additional) dataset and unzip.
+1. Download the [dataset](https://digitalcommons.usu.edu/cgi/viewcontent.cgi?filename=2&article=1047&context=all_datasets&type=additional) and unzip.
 1. Create a directory named "assets" in your project to save your dataset files.
-1. Copy all the subdirectories inside the *D* subdirectory of the recently unzipped *SDNET2018* directory.
+1. Copy all the subdirectories inside the recently unzipped directory to the *assets* directory.

 ### Create input and output classes

-1. Open the *Program.cs* file and add the following additional `using` statements to the top of the file:
+1. Open the *Program.cs* file and replace the existing `using` statements at the top of the file with the following:

     ```csharp
     using System;